contao/contao/UPGRADE.md

 ## Version 4.* to 5.0

+### Backend::addFileMetaInformationToRequest

+`Backend::addFileMetaInformationToRequest()` and the corresponding `addFileMetaInformationToRequest` hook have been removed.
+Use the image handling services and the `FileMetadataEvent` instead.

 ### FormTextarea->value

 The value of the `FormTextarea` widget is no longer encoded with `specialchars()`.
 Encode the value in